tasogarepg/gene/README.md

 # gene

 A generator-based control-flow library for Node.js.
-Easily parallel execution and error handling.
+Easily parallel execute and error handling.

 ## Installation